Sandy Hook Promise's Mark Barden Will Never Stop Fighting

 Mark’s voice, cracking with emotion and sadness, is important to hear because the awesome scale of slaughters like the one that took place in Newtown provide bystanders — and we’re all bystanders — with a way to resist the details, the small and profound ways a child’s death touches every single centimeter and millisecond of a parent’s life.
 Mark tells me that the feeling of loss is as raw as it was five years ago.
 When he tells me this, his voice grows tremulous and tight.
 “I’m still kind of in this limbo of, ‘Oh my God did this really happen?.”
 His words form a delicate skein over uncooled and volcanic emotions.
 “I’m still in this waking up thinking, ‘Please tell me that Daniel is still down in his room down the hall.’
 I have to reacquaint myself with this horrible reality every morning.”

-Mark says all this while sitting in the anodyne conference room he chose for this conversation and in front of a manila folder containing printed-out pictures of his son and his two living children, Natalie, now 15, and James, now 17.
+Mark says all this while sitting in the anodyne conference room he chose for this conversation and in front of a manila folder containing printed-out pictures of his son and his two living children, Natalie and James.
 He slides the pictures out from the folder, presenting them to me as memento mori and evidentiary exhibits.
 The pictures are themselves unremarkable, not unlike the thousands of snapshots I, and every other parent, has eating up space on their phone.
 In one, his kids grin out arms around each other.
 In another, Daniel smiles the smile of a child told to smile for a picture, gap-toothed and holding Ninja Cat, his favorite stuffed animal, in his arms.